Find out the JBoss version you are running

 Most of the times, however, you would like to use Management tools to check JBoss / WildFly version.

-find out jboss wildfly version
+find wildfly version

 The Server version can be see from the Management Major Version element.